Grahame’s Guide to Technopathic Stress

 What is Technopathic Stress?

-Technopathic stress is a very new phenomenon that has only arisen in the last ten years or so as a result of our addictive love affair with gadgets and technology.
+Technopathic stress is a very new phenomenon that has only arisen in the last 20 years or so as a result of our addictive love affair with gadgets and technology.
 Most people in the Western world now live in a complex electromagnetic soup of radiation.
 Broadly speaking, this can be divided into pulsed radio-frequency fields from mobile phone masts, cordless phones in the home, Wi-Fi networks and other microwave-based technologies; and power-frequency fields from transformers, power lines, electrical items in the home etc. Many scientific studies, particularly from Europe, now suggest that prolonged exposure to these fields can affect the immune system and cause serious health problems.
 More and more people are finding themselves suffering from electro-hypersensitivity.
 Because of the relative newness of the phenomenon, long-term research is still lacking.
 However, many countries and organisations in Europe and elsewhere have recommended or already adopted much lower levels of exposure than the UK.

 The science bit

 The accepted exposure levels for radio frequency EMFs (microwaves) are based on their thermal effects on body cells – i.e. the level at which the water molecules in the body start to heat up, just as your microwave oven heats food.
 Limits are set far below these levels, based on an ’average’ power density.
 Below this level, it is claimed that there is no biological effect on the body.
 However, the pulsed microwave signals used in digital communications have peak pulses many times higher than these average levels and are modulated several times a second (DECT cordless phones can have peak levels 100 times higher than their ‘average’ level).
-There is growing evidence that biological effects still occur; in simple terms, cell membranes are over-stimulated (stressed), which disrupts their natural cycle of nutrient absorption and toxin elimination leading to a build-up of toxins within the cells.
+There is mounting evidence that biological effects still occur; in simple terms, cell membranes are over-stimulated (stressed), which disrupts their natural cycle of nutrient absorption and toxin elimination leading to a build-up of toxins within the cells.

 At a psychological level, the pulse frequencies are in some cases very close to our natural brainwave frequencies, and this may ‘entrain’ our brain waves into unnatural rhythms, causing sleeplessness, depression and other psychological problems.
 I have certainly observed myself that I have trouble sleeping in the presence of Wi-Fi and DECT telephones.

 The effects of power frequency EMFs have been well documented as we have lived with them for longer and few would deny that there is a connection between high voltage power lines and childhood leukaemia; and we know that over-exposure to ultraviolet radiation causes skin cancer.
 There has been less documentation on the electric and magnetic fields emitted by many domestic appliances, and the effect these have on electro-sensitive individuals.
+A newer problem is ‘Dirty Electricity’ (DE), which sensitive people may find problematic.
+This is classed as radio-frequency interference that is radiated from mains wiring, and is caused mainly by switched-mode power supplies used in many domestic appliances these days.
+The AC inverters used in solar panels and wind turbines produce the most DE.

 For more detailed information, please watch this 20-minute video of a talk given by Dr. Martin Blank to the Commonwealth Club of California in November 2010 detailing the proven biological effects of pulsed non-ionising microwave radiations: